amzn/cosearcher/README.md

 # CoSearcher

-This repository holds the source code for the ECIR2021 paper [Studying the Effectiveness of Conversational Search Refinement Through User Simulation](https://link.springer.com/chapter/10.1007%2F978-3-030-72113-8_39).
+This repository holds the source code for the ECIR 2021 paper [Studying the Effectiveness of Conversational Search Refinement Through User Simulation](https://link.springer.com/chapter/10.1007%2F978-3-030-72113-8_39).

 ## Installation